kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 The kinematic model used in this study is based on the front suspension of a modified 2000 Honda Civic Hatchback (EK) using components from a 1998 Honda Integra (DC2), including the subframe, lower control arm, and upright.
-The upper control arm is assumed to be adjustable.
+The upper control arm is assumed to be camber adjustable.
 Wheel fitment is 215/45R16 7Jx16 ET50 from a 1998 Honda Integra DC2 Type-R. To achieve zero static toe and zero static camber at nominal ride height, a virtual alignment is performed by adjusting the upper control arm and tie rod.

 The purpose of this study is to evaluate the suspension performance of the suspension system from the factory.
 This provides a baseline assessment of the